Nillkabbo/kivy_mvc_starter/README.md

 1. **UserModel Class:**
    - Manages user data using SQLite.
-   - Connects to the `users.db` database and creates a `users` table if it doesn't exist.
+   - Connects to the `tasks.db` database and creates a `users` table if it doesn't exist.

 2. **Methods:**
    - `add_user`: Adds a new user to the database.